Florida State University

 Her research interests include contracts, torts, commercial law, information privacy and intellectual property.

-Algorithmic Contracts and Consumer Privacy, in Smart Contracts and Block Chain Technology: Role of Contract Law (Larry DiMatteo, editor) (Cambridge University Press) (forthcoming 2019)
+Algorithmic Contracts and Consumer Privacy, in Smart Contracts and Block Chain Technology: Role of Contract Law (Larry DiMatteo, editor) (Cambridge University Press 2019)

-Toward a Consumer Contract Law for an Algorithmic Age, in Law and Autonomous Systems (forthcoming with Beck/Hart 2019)
+Toward a Consumer Contract Law for an Algorithmic Age, in Law and Autonomous Systems (Nikita Aggarwal et. al., editors) (C.H.
+Beck 2019)

 Privacy Remedies, 93 Indiana L.J.
 94 (2018)